-FSA uses acreage reports to verify the existence of the crop and to record the number of acres covered by the application.
-The acreage and the production reports are used to calculate the approved yield (expected production for a crop year).
-The approved yield is an average of a producer's actual production history (APH) for a minimum of four to a maximum of 10 crop years (five years for apples and peaches).
+FSA uses acreage reports to record the location and number of acres covered by the application.
+Acreage and the production reports are used to calculate the approved yield (expected production for a crop year).
+The approved yield is an average of a producer's actual production history

+(APH) for a minimum of 4 to a maximum of 10 crop years (5 years for apples and peaches).
 To calculate APH, FSA divides a producer's total production by the producer's crop acreage.

-A producer's approved yield may be calculated using substantially reduced yield data if the producer does not report production for a crop with NAP coverage, or reports fewer than four years of crop production.
+A producer's approved yield may be calculated using substantially reduced yield data if the producer does not report production for a crop with NAP coverage, or reports fewer than 4 years of crop production.